Concentrating on Success

 The Diamond Hill All Cap Select Strategy focuses its assets in 30-40 holdings that are higher quality, have the potential to grow their intrinsic value, and trade at an attractive valuation.
 Our bottom-up, benchmark agnostic approach to stock selection leads to a diversified all cap portfolio with unique market exposures driven by conviction.
 It also provides the higher-alpha potential that comes with a more concentrated portfolio.

 Key Definitions: Active Share measures the difference between portfolio holdings and the benchmark.
-The higher the active share, the greater the difference.
-Alpha measures excess return relative to the market that is attributable to active portfolio management.
+The higher the active share, the greater the risk.
+Alpha is the excess return of an investment relative to the index’s return.

-The views expressed are those of Diamond Hill as of May 2021 and are subject to change.
-These opinions are not intended to be a forecast of future events, a guarantee of future results, or investment advice.
+The views expressed are those of the author(s) as of May 2021 and are subject to change without notice.
+These opinions are not intended to be a forecast of future events, a guarantee of future results or investment advice.
+Investing involves risk, including the possible loss of principal.
+Past performance is not a guarantee of future results.